Knowledge Matters: Injecting Project and Testing Knowledge into LLM-based Unit Test Generation: Evaluation

 \begin{enumerate} \item To what extent do you agree that the unit test class is functionally correct?
 Specifically, does it adequately cover relevant input combinations, contain at least one meaningful assertion per test method, and reliably detect functional faults through deterministic and repeatable execution? \item To what extent do you agree that the unit test class is highly readable?
 For instance, are the method and variable names clear and descriptive?
 Does each test follow the Arrange–Act–Assert structure to clearly communicate intent?
 Are assertion failure messages informative and helpful for debugging? \item To what extent do you agree that the unit test class is maintainable?
 For example, does it minimise redundancy or duplicated code?
 Is the test class support the easy addition of new test cases?
 Can developers easily update affected tests when the source code changes? \end{enumerate}

 Each question is rated on a four-point Likert scale—strongly agree, somewhat agree, somewhat disagree, and strongly disagree.
-This setup enables quantitative comparison of the subjective quality of tests generated by different approaches and allows us to assess whether our method consistently produces more developer-friendly outputs.
-Following prior work \cite{yuan2023no, icse25PanKKPS25}, we adopt an even-numbered scale to avoid ambiguous “neutral” responses; specifically, the four-point design clearly separates two positive options from two negative ones.
+This setup enables quantitative comparison of subjective test quality across approaches.
+Following prior work \cite{yuan2023no, icse25PanKKPS25}, we adopt an even-numbered scale to avoid ambiguous “neutral” responses, and clearly separates positive from negative judgments.